dranger003/ggllm.cpp/README.md

 https://www.youtube.com/watch?v=BALw669Qeyw
 Another demo of Falcon 40B at 5 bit quantization:
 https://www.youtube.com/watch?v=YuTMFL1dKgQ&ab_channel=CmpNct
-The speed can be seen at 35 tokens/sec start gradually lowering over context - that's still a implementation problem being worked on.
+The speed can be seen at 35 tokens/sec start gradually lowering over context - that has been solved in the meantime

 3) Installing on WSL (Windows Subsystem for Linux)
 ```